 Marlan and Rosemary Bourns College of Engineering

 Basak Guler, an assistant professor in the Department of Electrical and Computer Engineering, received his doctorate from the Department of Electrical Engineering at the Pennsylvania State University.
-He was a postdoctoral scholar in the Ming Hsieh Department of Electrical and Computer Engineering at University of Southern California.
-His research is on developing scalable, privacy-preserving, and context-aware communication and information processing frameworks for large-scale distributed networks.
+She was a postdoctoral scholar in the Ming Hsieh Department of Electrical and Computer Engineering at University of Southern California.
+Her research is on developing scalable, privacy-preserving, and context-aware communication and information processing frameworks for large-scale distributed networks.

 Allan Knight, an assistant teaching professor in Computer Science and Engineering, is a software engineer, researcher and architect with extensive experience in developing software for real-time collaboration, telecommunications, VoIP solutions, medical devices, and high-performance networking.
 His research interests include multicore programming, automatic integration of educational media, and facilitation of evaluating educational media techniques.
 He received his bachelor of science in computer engineering from California State University, San Bernardino; and his doctorate in computer science at UC Santa Barbara.